-Chenguang Zhang is a third-year Ph.D. student in the department of Chemical and Biomolecular Engineering working under the advisory of Professor Hsueh-Chia Chang.
+Chenguang Zhang started at Notre Dame in 2016 and is a Ph.D. student in the department of Chemical and Biomolecular Engineering working under the advisory of Professor Hsueh-Chia Chang.
 His research focuses on the lab-on-a-chip system, which combines state-of-the-art technologies to create miniaturized devices to analyze chemical and biological samples.
 He currently works on ion-selective membrane-based on-chip sensing and pretreatment.

 Having received his B.S. in Electrical Engineering from Peking University in China, Chenguang was drawn to Notre Dame because of Professor Hsueh-Chia Chang’s lab.
 While here, he has benefited from an interdisciplinary curriculum that is both fundamental, in its integration of cutting-edge science in complex device systems, and highly applicable, in its aim to realize commercializable medical devices.